-If the distance criterion is not sufficient to distinguish between two or more applicants for the last remaining place then a lottery will be drawn by an independent person, not employed by the school or working in the Children's Services Department at the Local Authority.
+If the distance criterion is not sufficient to distinguish between two or more applicants for the last remaining place, then a lottery will be drawn by an independent person, not employed by the school or working in the Children's Services Department at the Local Authority.

-7. Midyear Admissions
+7. In-Year Admissions

-For a midyear place, Carlton Road Academy will accept admissions up to the Published Admission Number into all year groups.
-In the event that this would cause an infant class to be unlawfully large, or cause prejudice to the provision of efficient education, or the efficient use of resources, it may be necessary to refuse a place although the year group has not reached the school's published admission number.

-If there are more applications than places then the oversubscription criteria will be used to decide who should be offered the place.
-If it is necessary to refuse a place then you will be told of the independent appeal system.
+For an in-year place, Carlton Road Academy will accept admissions into all year groups.
+In the event that this would cause an infant class to be unlawfully large, or cause prejudice to the provision of efficient education, or the efficient use of resources, it may be necessary to refuse a place if there are more applications than places, then the oversubscription criteria will be used to decide who should be offered the place.
+If it is necessary to refuse a place, then you will be told of the independent appeal system.